 Cycle of Prayer

-Cycles of Prayer offer important and helpful resources for the Intercessions of the People.
-Long a practice which involves the active participation of the people, the Prayers of the Faithful form a critical part of the Eucharist, and bring the concerns of the world to the community and the concerns of the community for the world into the body of the worship of the gathered community.
+Cycles of Prayer offer important and helpful resources for the preparations of intercessions.
+The Prayers of the People form a critical part of the Eucharist, and bring the concerns of the world to the community and the concerns of the community for the world into the body of the worship of the gathered community.

-One the right-side column of this page you will find links to a variety of prayer cycles, such as the Anglican Cycle of Prayer, which highlights dioceses throughout the Anglican Communion on a daily basis; the Canadian Anglican-Lutheran Cycle of Prayer, which focuses on both Anglican and Lutheran dioceses and synods on a weekly basis; the World Council of Churches Prayer Cycle which has a particular focus on ecumenical matters of justice, peace, and faith; the Cuban prayer cycle, which focuses on our companion diocese; and, of course, our own Niagara Cycle of Prayer, which provides an opportunity to pray for ministries and parishes throughout our Diocese on a rotational basis.
+On the right-side column of this page you will find links to a variety of prayer cycles, such as the Anglican Cycle of Prayer, which highlights dioceses throughout the Anglican Communion on a daily basis; the Canadian Anglican-Lutheran Cycle of Prayer, which focuses on both Anglican and Lutheran dioceses and synods on a weekly basis; the World Council of Churches Prayer Cycle which has a particular focus on ecumenical matters of justice, peace, and faith; and, of course, our own Niagara Cycle of Prayer, which provides an opportunity to pray for ministries and parishes throughout our Diocese on a rotational basis.